 Consider children who are severely bullied or neglected.
 They do not feel safe trusting in another human being that could potentially harm them, yet they are later drawn to similarly dangerous people in adulthood because they have been programmed to seek out the familiar.
 The emotional unavailability and toxicity of a partner can be inviting for them as adults, if only because it represents a form of psychological distance.

+Old souls learn the hard way, time and time again, that there is in fact great risk in investing in such a precarious and false sense of safety by engaging in the same types of relationships over and over again.
+With every leap they take to the comfort zone disguised as the unknown, they might still grow and learn new lessons.
 Only when they learn to choose themselves over inauthentic partnerships, however, will they truly be taking the risk that will reap the benefits of true intimacy.
 They will find the sacred intimacy of knowing themselves.

 3. Being compassionate doesn’t mean you have to be anyone’s emotional punching bag.
 It often means being your own “guru” in setting healthy boundaries.

 Many spiritual gurus purport that we’re here on this planet to learn how to love unconditionally.
 This belief, however, is disgracefully exploited by toxic people and should always be taken with a grain of salt when it comes to sacrificing your needs for emotional predators.
 Cultivate that sense of unconditional love for yourself, first and foremost, and you’ll learn that abuse has no place in self-reverence.

 Those who preach “love and light” without including the art of self-compassion and boundary setting are missing the crucial ingredients of self-respect and authentic growth.
 The truth is, enabling toxicity doesn’t do you or the person you’re excusing any favors.